 - Reflections on the collective impact of trauma from members of diaspora communities; and

-- Consideration to ways of facilitating connection and longer-term recovery processes in communities who have experienced collective trauma.
+- Consideration of ways to facilitate connection and longer-term recovery processes in communities who have experienced collective trauma.